LukeGrahamLandry/franca/devlog.md

 ## (Mar 16)

 - uninspired so added more gameplay to farm_game example. droughts and crows from past versions.
+- chess: use ClearOnAotBake in initTables so can be used at comptime+runtime without the giant tables going in the binary.

 ## (Mar 15)